 Confession of Faith and/or Catechism - Once per month, it has been our tradition to include a portion of one of our creeds and/or catechisms.
 The creeds and catechisms of the Church help connect us to the body of Christ throughout history that is much older and broader than Metro or the PCA.
 They also carefully articulate our beliefs and help guide our hearts in response to God.
 Because we value passing on the content of our faith to our children, we regularly include children in this teaching.

 Invitation to the Table - This is the Lord's table, not Metro's or the PCA's.
 It is open to all who have a sincere faith in Christ and have joined themselves to the visible body of Christ (i.e. communing members).

 Communion-We don't believe anything magical happens during communion, but neither is the Lord's Supper simply a memorial.
 It is a time for God to impart real grace and to receive where the real presence of Christ is experienced through the Holy Spirit.

 Final Hymn - After the Last Supper, the disciples sang together before being sent out.
 Some have called the final song "traveling music" for Christians sent into a needy world.

 Benediction- Benediction literally means "good word."
 It is not a prayer, but just as God has called us to worship, He now pronounces grace and blessing as we are sent out, so that we would live the Christian life solely because He is with us.

 How to apply

-Please email Pastor Howard Cole at email@example.com and include a resume or call/text him at 843-214-5577 if you are interested in exploring this opportunity.
+Please email Pastor John Schley: firstname.lastname@example.org and include a resume and video samples if you have a few.
 Take a look at our website at metronorthpca.org to get a taste of what God is doing in the Charleston area.